FALLOUT ⭐⭐⭐⭐⭐| The Four ♐Horsemen of the Apocalypse

 Add the brilliant music by Ramin Djawadi and sound design by Susan Cahill and Daniel Colman.
 The flavor of the game's sound effects, the dry humor of the integrated songs, and the careful integration of character theme music are exceptionally well constructed and set the overall tone.

-The editing of the music is subtle when needed, which I appreciate.
+The music's editing is subtle when needed, which I appreciate.
 Djawadi worked with director Jonathan Nolan and sound supervisor Susan Cahill on Westworld.

 I have linked to some detailed articles about these designers above.
 Why reinvent the wheel?
 I hope you can read those too.